Project Overview

 What I’d Revisit Now

 If I returned to Toggle today, I'd integrate inclusive design principles more deliberately.
 The physical space and brand would extend to accommodate diverse physical and cognitive needs, from adaptive playstations to accessible café layouts.
-I'd explore partnerships with inclusive gaming initiatives, ensuring Toggle serves both fun and equity.
+I'd explore partnerships with inclusive gaming initiatives so Toggle could serve both fun and equity.

 Core Competencies